rowleynt/weather-event-counter/README.md

 ## Running

 After completing the first time setup, run the script again with the command ```python event_counter.py```.
 An output file is created within the `output` folder in the form of an Excel spreadsheet.
-The output file contains the following fields:
+The output file contains the following fields, ordered numberically (descending):
 ```
 Total Events By Year: Tally of the total number of each event in each year, starting from the earliest date and ending at the latest date within the input data